gabrielcocenza/server_fast_api/README.md

 ![API docs](img/terminal.png)

 ## Using the application:
-* All the documentation of the api can be acessed from `localhost:8000/docs`.
+* All the documentation of the api can be accessed from `localhost:8000/docs`.
 From there you can navigate in the FastAPI Swagger UI
 ![API docs](img/fastapi.png)
 * First of all you need to Authorize.
-Click into the Authorize button and acess with user: `username: superuser_1@gmail.com` and `password: password` after this you should have a token that gives you acess to test-token, recover password, reset password and etc.
+Click into the Authorize button and access with user: `username: superuser_1@gmail.com` and `password: password` after this you should have a token that gives you acess to test-token, recover password, reset password and etc.
 *During the generation of the token you can choose to have authorization as an ExternalAPP
 ![API docs](img/externalapp.png)
 * Normal users (Customer) doesn't have access of all routes.